structurizr/java/docs/component-diagram.md

 componentView.add(mainframeBankingSystem);
 ```

 See [BigBankPlc.java](https://github.com/structurizr/java/blob/master/structurizr-examples/src/com/structurizr/example/core/BigBankPlc.java) for the full code, and [https://structurizr.com/share/36141#Components](https://structurizr.com/share/36141#Components) for the diagram.

+### Extracting components automatically

 Please note that, in a real-world scenario, you would probably want to [extract components](extracting-components.md) automatically from a codebase, using static analysis and reflection techniques.